jecki/DHParser/documentation_src/manuals/05_testing.rst

     the test in the IDE's file-manager and pick the tool from the menu to run a particular test.

-    This works pretty well with PyCharm, but is alos possible with most other integrated development environments or code-editors.
+    This works pretty well with PyCharm, but is also possible with most other integrated development environments or code-editors.